 I’ve tried different combinations of nuts, seeds and dried fruits in my granola-making adventures and I have yet to find a batch I didn’t like.
-But this tropical granola clusters, though, I am totally loving.
-Piled high with shredded coconut, crunchy peanuts, plump raisins, dried pineapple and mango bits, it’s like bringing the tropics home.
-Enjoy!
+But this tropical granola clusters, though, are EVERYTHING!
+Chockful of shredded coconut, crunchy peanuts, plump raisins, dried pineapple and mango bits, it’s like bringing the tropics home.

 - 3 cups rolled oats

 - 1/4 cup brown sugar

 - 1/4 teaspoon salt

 - 1/2 cup dried mango, chopped

 - In a blender or food processor, pulse 1/2 cup of the rolled oats into a fine powder.